-Along with preparing frontline staff, what else to network operators do?
+4. Along with preparing frontline staff, what else do network operators do?

 Along with increasing the number of operational staff on standby, additional cover is also arranged in contact centres.
 Dispatch and network control teams and many other supporting functions across the network companies are also ready with additional personnel.

 5. Are network companies able to help each other in bad weather?

 Yes, although this depends on the severity and the location of bad weather.
 NEWSAC (Northern Eastern Western and Southern Area Consortium) arrangements provide for the voluntary and temporary transfer of staff and equipment from one company to another.
 This mutual support in emergencies helps network operators to restore power to customers quicker.